Lake Minnewanka Service - Starts May 17th, 2019

 Where does the route go?

 The Minnewanka Route 6 will travel from downtown Banff to Lake Minnewanka via the Lake Minnewanka Road.
-Stops along with way will include Cascade Ponds, Cascade Overflow Parking, Johnson Lake Road, Two Jack Lakeside Campground, Two Jack Main Campground, Two Jack Day Use Area, and finally Lake Minnewanka.
-The bus will then continue back to Banff with a stop at Lower Bankhead and the Cascade Ponds stop.
-The routing returns to Banff via the Norquay Exit, with stops at the Banff Train Station and the Banff High School.
+Stops along with way will include Cascade Ponds, Johnson Lake, Two Jack Lakeside Campground, Two Jack Main Campground, Two Jack Day Use Area, Lake Minnewanka Lookout, and finally Lake Minnewanka.
+The bus will then continue back to Banff along the same route on its way to Banff via the Norquay Exit, with stops at Johnson Lake, the Banff Train Station, and the Banff High School.
 See here for a detailed route and bus stop map.

 What time does service start/end?

-The first departure time from downtown Banff will be 8AM, with service on the hour until the last departure from downtown Banff at 8PM.
-The service will run 7 days a week during the summer months - from May long weekend to the Sunday following Labour Day Weekend in September.
+The first departure time from downtown Banff will be 8AM, with service on the hour until 10 AM.
+After 10 AM service increases to every 30 minutes with departures from the Banff High School on the hour and half hour.
+The last departure from downtown Banff to the lake departs the Banff High School at 8PM.
+The service will run 7 days a week during the summer months - from May long weekend to the September 15th.

 Where can I find a schedule?